How do we come from a press on the pellet stove thermostat button to cozy 80°F room temperature?

 - Empty the ash tray (Step 4) when it’s full.

-If you have any additional questions about how does a pellet stove works, you can address them in the comments below.
+If you have any additional questions about how a pellet stove works, you can address them in the comments below.